SajjadAhmad14/slate/source/index.html.md

 > API endpoint:
 > <a href='https://giveclarity.co/'>https://giveclarity.co</a>

-Welcome to the Clarity, for Charities API Reference!
-You can use our API endpoints to integrate with our platform.
+Welcome to Clarity’s API reference!
+You can use these API endpoints to integrate with our platform.

-You can view code examples in the dark area to the right, and explore specific endpoints by selecting them from the left-side navigation menu.
+View code examples in the dark area to the right, and explore specific endpoints by selecting them from the left-side navigation menu.

 # Authentication